Methylene Blue Dye Test: A Non-Invasive Approach to Assess Bladder Injury

 Key Points

-Different factors, such as car accidents, falls, sports injuries, or surgical procedures, can cause bladder injuries.
+Different factors, such as car accidents, falls, injuries, or surgical procedures, can cause bladder injuries.

 These injuries can be classified as either extraperitoneal or intraperitoneal.